4.3 Periods to Be Presented in Pro Forma Financial Information

 Pro forma income statements should generally be presented

-statement information in the registration or proxy statement should include
+registration or proxy statement should include, as applicable, historical

-historical financial information for the acquiree up to the date of
+financial information for the acquiree up to the date of acquisition or the

-acquisition.
-The pro forma income statement should be updated to reflect the
+forma income statement should be updated in certain cases to reflect the

 results of the acquiree for the entire period presented (annual and interim